Whitewater Lessons 101 and 102 Info Packet

 - During your lesson, store your car key in a "Hide-a-Key" box somewhere on your vehicle and keep all personal items out of sight (backpacks, laptops, etc.) in your locked vehicle.

-- Package students may attend free practice clinics indefinitely, providing you have your own kayak after your fourth lesson.
+- WW102 is the prerequisite for practice clinics.
+Package students may attend free practice clinics indefinitely, providing you have your own kayak after your fourth lesson.

 - You may repeat any lesson at a discounted rate of 15% - repeating the 102 is a good idea.
 Please call 301-881-2828 to do so.